Quantum Programs (qprog)

 Parameters:

-• params (array) – The parameters (weights) for the ansatz.
+• params – Parameter array for the ansatz.

-• **kwargs – Additional arguments like n_electrons for chemistry ansaetze.
+• **kwargs – Additional arguments specific to the ansatz.

 Optimizers